 Forensic psychiatry residency application information

-To be eligible for entry into the forensic residency training program, the applicant must have completed a three-year ACGME accredited training program in general psychiatry or an approved program that combines general and child and adolescent psychiatry.
+To be eligible for entry into the forensic residency training program, the applicant must have completed a four-year ACGME accredited training program in general psychiatry or an approved program that combines general and child and adolescent psychiatry.

 The application process requires the following: